iOS17/Dopamine-Jailbreak/README.md

 3. If your device is stuck on "Exploiting Kernel", reboot your device.
 4. When prompted to select an app to install the persistence helper into, choose an app you care about the least.
    - If you don't know what app to select, choose **Tips** (App).
-5. If your device reboots before getting to this step, try again.
+5. Try again if your device reboots before getting to this step.
 6. Both TrollStore and its persistence helper should now be installed.

 ## Step 2: Download Dopamine Jailbreak TiPA file
-1. Download the Dopamine Jailbreak TiPA file using the Zee AI iPA Library.
+1. Download the Dopamine Jailbreak TiPA file using the [Zee AI iPA Library](https://ipa.zeejb.com/aidopamine.php).

 ## Step 3: Install Dopamine via TrollStore
-1. Open the downloaded TiPA file through TrollStore.
+1. Open the downloaded TiPA file through [TrollStore](https://zeejb.com/trollstore/).
 2. The latest version of Dopamine will be installed on your device automatically.

 ## Step 4: Jailbreak Your Device
-1. Open Dopamine.
+1. Reboot your phone (not necessary)
+2. Open the Dopamine app from your home screen.
-2. Continue to the Jailbreak Process.
+3. Tap Jailbreak & Continue to the Jailbreak Process.